epam/miew/tools/templates/getting-started-for-dummies.md

 ### Proteins

-Living organisms consists of [proteins][], which are macromolecules consisting of hundreds to hundreds of thousands of atoms.
-These molecules perform a variety of functions and are made up of long [polymer chains][] of [amino acid residues][].
-There are 21 basic amino acids, each with a similar structure, a unique name, and abbreviated three-letter and one-letter codes.
+[Proteins][] are macromolecules (hundreds to hundreds of thousands of atoms) that perform many functions in a living organism.
+They represent long [polymer chains][], consisting of [amino acid residues][], possibly compactly folded in space.
+There are 21 basic amino acids, each of them has a similar structure, differing only in the "tail".
+Each amino acid has a name, as well as abbreviation of three-letter and single-letter code for ease of notation.

+Amino acids are linked to each other by [peptide bonds][] in linear chains (these are ordinary [covalent bonds][] like most others in a molecule).
-The [primary structure][] of a protein is formed by [peptide bonds][] linking amino acids together in linear chains.
-For instance, `Phe Leu Ser Cis...`.
+A given sequence of amino acids in a protein (e.g. `Phe Leu Ser Cis...`) called the [primary structure][] of the protein.

-However, the [secondary structure][], which features [spirals][], [layers][], turns, and loops, is determined by the way residues hang on to each other through [hydrogen bonds][].
-Predicting how a protein will fold based solely on its primary structure is impossible.
+Being located in space, the residues hold on to each other by [hydrogen bonds][], forming the characteristic configurations that make up the [secondary structure][] of a protein: [helices][], [layers][], turns, loops...
+In general it is impossible to predict in advance which secondary structures forms protein when folded.

 The [alpha-carbon][], located at the center of each amino acid, serves as the starting point for the residue.
 Some data files for large molecules contain only coordinates